Stellacore/peridetic/README.md

 	are working in a extremely specialized and novel domain that is not within scope here.

-* This implementation addresses standard geographic coordinate conversions in which longitude/paralell angles are associated with an ellipsoidal Figure of Earth.
+* This implementation addresses standard geodetic coordinate conversions in which longitude/paralell angles are associated with an ellipsoidal Figure of Earth.
 By contrast, astrometric lon/par values are referenced to a Geoid (local level surface)